candleshine/improving-spy/README.md

 ---

-## 🧑‍🏫 Want to Teach This?

-This template is perfect for workshops, bootcamps, or self-guided learning.
-You can customize the theme (spy, wizard, detective, etc.) and teach each module live or asynchronously.

-Let me know if you'd like a **slide deck**, **radio drama script**, or **GitHub Template Repo** to help deliver the class.

----

 ## ✅ Ready to Begin?

 Let’s get started — your mission begins now.

 🕵️‍♂️ *Stay sharp.
 Stay stealthy.
-And above all… stay coded.*
+And above all… don't get caught.*

 Let me know how I can help! 🚀